jonels-msft/mcp-review/README.md

 **Important**: Replace `/path/to/your/mcp-review/` with the actual path where you cloned this repository (use Unix-style paths for WSL).

 After adding the configuration, restart VS Code.
-The server will be invoked automatically by VS Code when you use the review tools in Copilot chat.
+VS Code will invoke the server automatically when you use the review tools in Copilot chat.

 ## Available MCP Tools
 The server loads all critic methodologies from the `ai-review/critic` directory and fixer strategies from the `ai-review/fixer` directory.